Catherine Wessinger

-Catherine Lowman Wessinger (/ˈwɛsɪŋər/, born 1952) is an American religion scholar.
-She is the Rev. H. James Yamauchi, S.J.
-Professor of the History of Religions at Loyola University New Orleans where she teaches religious studies with a main research focus on millennialism, new religions, women and religion, and religions of India.
-She served as a consultant to federal law enforcement during the Montana Freemen standoff and has been cited for her expertise concerning the Branch Davidians and other apocalyptic groups.
+Catherine Wessinger (/ˈwɛsɪŋər/, born 1952) is an American religion scholar.
+She is Professor Emerita of religious studies at Loyola University New Orleans where she taught religious studies with a main research focus on millennialism, new religions, women and religions, religions of India, and media and religion.
+She has been cited for her expertise concerning the Branch Davidians and other apocalyptic groups.

 Early life and education

 She earned her Ph.D. in History of Religion from the University of Iowa in 1985.

 Works and career

-She is the Rev. H. James Yamauchi, S.J.
-Professor of the History of Religions at Loyola University New Orleans where she teaches religious studies with a main research focus on millennialism, new religions, women and religion, and religions of India.
+She is Professor Emerita at Loyola University New Orleans where she taught religious studies with a main research focus on millennialism, new religions, women and religions, religions of India, and media and religion.
 Wessinger is co-general editor of Nova Religio: The Journal of Alternative and Emergent Religions.
-She served as a consultant to federal law enforcement during the Montana Freemen standoff and has been cited for her expertise concerning the Branch Davidians and other apocalyptic groups.
+She has been cited for her expertise concerning the Branch Davidians and other millennial and apocalyptic groups.
+She served as a consultant to federal law enforcement during the Montana Freemen standoff.
 She is the editor of the Women in Religions series at New York University Press and she is co-editor of the Women in the World's Religions and Spirituality Project, part of the World Religions and Spirituality Project.